Below are some resources that may be able to aid you in your research process and proposals.

 Dahlgren Memorial Library

+Dahlgren Memorial Library (new window) is the graduate health and research library at Georgetown University Medical Center.
 Dahlgren librarians provide in-depth research consultations for individuals and groups within the GUMC community.
-There are several resources available in the library available to aid the Georgetown faculty in their research including: research and subject guides, articles and journals, databases, books, and resources available for specific fields of study and medicine.
+Dahlgren provides access to a rich collection of resources to aid the Georgetown faculty in their research including research and subject guides, articles and journals in electronic format, databases, eBooks, and resources relevant to a broad range of fields in biomedicine.

 Georgetown Writing Center